-In conclusion, as ACPE and CAP have similar symptoms and laboratory findings, it can be difficult to diagnose only on physical examination and blood tests.
-An ostial PV cutoff $\geq$ 12.5 mm had a sensitivity of 100%, a specificity of 99.8%, so dilated ostial PVs is useful CT findings for distinguishing ACPE from CAP.
+In conclusion, as ACPE and CAP have similar symptoms and laboratory findings, it can be difficult to diagnose only based on physical examination and blood tests.
+An ostial PV cutoff 12.5 mm had a sensitivity of 100% and a specificity of 99.8%, so dilated ostial PVs are useful CT findings for distinguishing ACPE from CAP.